stuxnet147/IDA-Assistant/README.md

 pip install anthropic
 ```

-- Open the ida_assistant.py file and replace <YOUR API KEY> with your actual Anthropic API key.
+- Open the ida_assistant.py file and replace <YOUR API KEY> with your actual Anthropic(Claude) API key.
 - Copy the ida_assistant.py file to your IDA Pro plugins directory.
 - Launch IDA Pro and enable the "IDA Assistant" plugin from the "Edit" menu.
 ## Usage